ebnaii/yazi/README.md

 # Yazi

 As a school project, we decided to create a bunch of pentest containers all available in open source and easily customisable.
-In addition to the containers we added an iso based on Alpine Linux containing natively the solotuion.
+In addition to the containers we added an iso based on Alpine Linux containing natively the solution.

 ## Overview